AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/json-schema.md

 # `JsonSchema` handlers

-The `JsonSchema` handler allows you to load a single remote REST endpoint and define the request and response structures using pre-defined JSON schema files.
+The `JsonSchema` handler allows you to load a single remote REST endpoint and define the request and response structures using predefined JSON schema files.

 <InlineAlert variant="warning" slots="text"/>